manyworldss/Celio/README.md

 ## Overview

-Celio is a web application that helps people with celiac disease and gluten sensitivities safely communicate their dietary needs in multiple languages while traveling.
-Users can create personalized emergency medical cards that translate crucial medical information into six languages: English, Spanish, French, Chinese, Japanese, and Portuguese.

-**[Live Demo(Coming soon)**
+This is a demo web application showcasing a full-stack Django project for creating multilingual emergency medical cards for people with celiac disease and gluten sensitivities.
+The application demonstrates my ability to build practical, user-centered web applications that solve real-world problems.

 ## Key Features